 The yearly event seeks to highlight the creative talents of local organizations while working towards a positive goal.

-This year’s theme sought to catch the eye of the viewer while also drawing attention to the ongoing problem of hunger.
+This year's theme sought to catch the eye of the viewer while also drawing attention to the ongoing problem of hunger.
+This "Hungry Hungry Hippos" sculpture makes a play on words.

 When it was time for the exhibit to come down at the conclusion of the Architecture + The City Festival, the dismantled CANstruction displays yielded almost 30,000 cans of food that were donated to local food banks.